Supersonicboss1/Helpful-Websites-Supersonicboss1/docs/piracy.md

 ### Sigpatches

-These Signature patches are for different boot methods, either fusee-primary, or hekate.
+These Signature patches are for installing unsigned games or homebrew.
 These are frequently DMCA’d, so these links may no longer work.

-- The [fusee-primary and hekate](https://github.com/ITotalJustice/patches/releases) patches are hosted by ITotalJustice
+- The [signature patches](https://github.com/ITotalJustice/patches/releases) are hosted by ITotalJustice on GitHub.

-- An easy option for signature patches is [AutoIPS.](https://gbatemp.net/threads/autoips-sig-patcher.574126/) To use this, simply place your fusee-secondary.bin file into the AutoIPS directory, and run the Runme.bat file.
+- An easy-ish option for signature patches is [AutoIPS.](https://gbatemp.net/threads/autoips-sig-patcher.574126/) To use this, simply place your package3 file into the AutoIPS directory, and run the Runme.bat file.
 This will generate a .ips file and instructions for patching hekate.
 Just place the .ips file into “/atmosphere/kip_patches/loader_patches/”, and add the patch to “/bootloader/patches.ini” if you are using Hekate.
+(As of Atmosphere 1.0.0 I do not know if this still works.)